 History of the Caneille Regional Development Fund

-Working in collaboration with a pastor and his wife who live and work in Caneille, CRDF was able to found Lekol de la Grace de Caneille in September 2006 – just 6 months after CRDF was created.
+Working in collaboration with on-the-ground partners who live and work in Caneille, CRDF was able to found L’ecole de la Grace de Caneille in September 2006 – just 6 months after CRDF was created.
 This primary school welcomed over 120 students in Grades 1-3 to receive tuition-free education; many for the first time in their lives.

-Lekol de la Grace continued to grow, with the addition of an additional grade-level each year.
+L’ecole de la Grace continued to grow, with the addition of an additional grade level each year.
 In 2009, we graduated our first group of sixth-graders and sent them to take the national primary-school exam.
 Thanks to our dedicated teaching staff and commitment to excellence, 100% of our students passed this crucial exam.
 Each year, we continue to graduate students to this exam and maintain a reputation in the broader region for excellence in education.

 The daily operations of the school are supported primarily by our CORE Support Team – individuals who commit to a 12-month subscription of support of $30/month.
 If you are looking for a way to make your donation dollars make an immediate impact, consider joining the team today!